BeckyW-Design/Recipe-Blog/README.md

 ## User Experience / Wireframes

 <h2 style="text-align: center;">Mood Board that inspired the website.</h2>
+<p align="center">The colour scheme was inspired by the rich vibrant colours of the herbs and spices used by many in their cooking.</p>

 <p align="center">
 <img src="ReadMe/Images/Moodboard.png" alt="mood board" style="width:500px;"/>